krliu67/minio_upload/README.md

 spring

-Well, actually i was intended to focus on the logic about cutting big file into slices.
-Never have i realise that i spend so many times in the front, though it just a demo.
+Well, actually I intended to focus on the logic of cutting big files into slices.
+Never have I realized that I spend so much time in the front, though it is just a demo.